Close Banner

 Fun Facts About Radiator Springs Racers

-At a cost of over $200 million, Radiator Springs Racers is the most expensive ride at Disneyland Resort and one of the most expensive theme park attractions in the entire world!
+With a construction cost of over $200 million, Radiator Springs Racers is the most expensive ride at Disneyland Resort and one of the most expensive theme park attractions in the entire world!
 In comparison, it cost $17 million to build Disneyland in 1955 (which would be equivalent to $189,036,194 in 2023).

 The Cadillac Range mountains serve as a majestic backdrop for Radiator Springs Racers.
 Car buffs may notice the six mountain peaks look like tail fins of classic Cadillac models from 1957 to 1962.
-These mountains are inspired by the Cadillac Ranch public art installation along Route 66 near Amarillo, Texas.
+These mountains are inspired by the Cadillac Ranch public art installation along Route 66 near Amarillo, TX.

-Everything to Know About Radiator Springs Racers-Guido installing tiresIn the queue, you’ll pass through the bottle house, made from recycled glass oil bottles and cement.
+In the queue, you’ll pass through the Oil Bottle House, made from recycled glass oil bottles and cement.
 Inside a plaque reads, “This world-famous structure is made from genuine oil bottles saved after being consumed by Route 66 travelers visiting Stanley’s Oasis.
-Stacked upwards from end to end, these bottles would tower past the tallest fin in the Cadillac Mountain Range and reach to almost one hundred and twenty-six-thousandths the distance to the moon.”
+Stacked upwards from end to end, these bottles would tower past the tallest fin in the Cadillac Mountain Range and reach almost one hundred and twenty-six-thousandths the distance to the moon.”

 On the ride itself, meet Mack, Sheriff, Mater, Frank, Fillmore, Sarge, Lightning McQueen, Doc Hudson, Sally, Luigi, Guido and Ramone on your journey to the big race.

 Look for a hidden Mickey of a cactus in the planter.
-As you make your way to the ride at the end of Route 66, look up high to the wire on the left to see a hidden Mickey.
+As you make your way to the ride at the end of Route 66, look up high at the wire on the left to see a hidden Mickey.

 Do you have any questions about Radiator Springs Racers?
 Please drop them in the comments sections below.
 Looking to visit Radiator Springs Racers?
 You can save for some gas money by purchasing discount Disneyland Resort tickets through Undercover Tourist.